pseigo/pseigo/README.md

 ---

-Hi, I am a computer science undergraduate and software developer.

-I am studying at the <a href="https://www.cs.ubc.ca/about-our-department" target="_blank" rel="noreferrer noopener">University of British Columbia</a> in Canada.
+Hi, I am a software developer and computer science undergraduate at the <a href="https://www.cs.ubc.ca/about-our-department" target="_blank" rel="noreferrer noopener">University of British Columbia</a> in Canada.

 My main experience is in C++ and Elixir.
 I have also written bits of C, Java, JavaScript, Python, Bash, SQL, etc.